Henry A. Barrows

 Henry Arthur Barrows (April 29, 1875 – March 25, 1945) was an American actor who appeared in films from 1913 to 1936.

-Burrows performed in supporting roles for American, Astra, Biograph, Brentwood, Pathe, Universal, and Vitagraph studios.
+Barrows performed in supporting roles for American, Astra, Biograph, Brentwood, Pathe, Universal, and Vitagraph studios.
 He was "almost always cast as pillars of society, doctors, judges, bishops, and the like".
 His son, George Barrows, was also an actor.

 Barrows was born in Saco, Maine.
 He died in Los Angeles, California in 1945 and was interred there in the Los Angeles National Cemetery.
 He is the father of actor George Barrows.